PointerToNextPole/my-learning-note/webpack学习笔记.md

 ###### TypeScript Loader

 To improve the build time when using `ts-loader` , use the `transpileOnly` loader option .
 On its own, this option turns off type checking .
-To gain type checking again, use the [`ForkTsCheckerWebpackPlugin`](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin).
+To gain type checking again , use the [`ForkTsCheckerWebpackPlugin`](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin).
 This speeds up TypeScript type checking and ESLint linting by moving each to a separate process.

 ```js
 module.exports = {